scottdillon1/Virtual_SCP_Academy/SAC/SAC-Modeling-Part1.md

 #  1. Building a Data Model

-a.
+## Login into the SAC environment
 Direct your Chrome browser to the following URL:
         <https://experienceacademy.us10.hanacloudservices.cloud.sap/sap/fpa/ui/app.html#;view_id=home>

-b.
 From the home icon (oddly shaped like a hamburger), Select
         Create > Model.

 ![](.//media/image1.png)

-c.
 Select "Get data from a datasource"

 ![](.//media/image2.png)

-d.
 Select "oData Services" from the right-hand side of the page.
 Please
     note all the connection types.

 ![](.//media/image3.png)

-e.
 From the drop down select "SCP Tech Academy Acquired Data".
 ![](.//media/image4.png)

 Select the copy a query option and then next